Bellannj/codeblock_tutorial_repo/c-programming_basics/README.md

-this file is the basic of c-programming inisialising decalaration printing/output
+this file is the basic of c-programmin decalaration printing/output/input